General Code of Operating Rules 01/31/2026

 The goal of operation of this railway is a reasonable facsimile of prototype operations on a Class III short line in the current era.
 To this end there are a few things to keep in mind while we operate the layout.

-Because the Clearwater Pacific is operated by a single crew and only one train is active on the railroad at a time, control is maintained through communication and forethought rather than formalized authority systems.
+Because the Clearwater Pacific is usually operated by a single crew and only one train is active on the railroad at a time, control is maintained through communication and forethought rather than formalized authority systems.
 Verbal calls are used to announce intent, confirm understanding, and prevent conflicts such as blocking the Main Track (T2), fouling Tammany Ave, or trapping equipment on the switchback.
 Mother May I language is intentionally familiar and is used to promote disciplined operation, not to confer clearance or priority.
 Yard Limit rules and Track Warrant authority, where applicable, remain fully in effect and are not superseded by this practice.

 1.1.1 Communication - Clear and continuous communication between crew members is required at all times while operating on the Clearwater Pacific.
 Verbal communication is the primary means by which intent, status, and understanding are conveyed, and crews are expected to communicate proactively rather than reactively as work progresses.